kelloggm/paper-template/README.md

 * `\eg`, and `\ie` for common Latin phrases that are easy to mess up
 * the `\researchquestions` environment for stylized research questions
 * others

+## Overleaf

+If you copy this template to Overleaf, then Overleaf will show you a PDF with broken citations.
+You can ignore this problem, but be sure to run `make` in this directory to generate a PDF with correct citations.
+Also be sure to look at the output of `make`, because Overleaf suppresses some errors.